stevencorona/yuri/README.md

 - Significantly cleaned up, unsafe C being removed (buffer overflows, etc), down to 6K compiler warnings from >10K with a goal of 0
 - Dead code is actively being removed.
 Existing code refactored and ported to Rust
 - Eventual goal of async networking and moving database writes to an independent thread for higher performance
+- Fixes many confusing bugs, like NPCs not loading when there are gaps in the database

 ## Building from source